amp-labs/react/README.md

 # Ampersand React library

 ## Overview
-Ampersand is a config-first platform for SaaS builders who are creating user-facing integrations, starting with Salesforce and Hubspot
+Ampersand is a config-first platform for SaaS builders who are creating user-facing integrations, starting with Salesforce.

 This repository contains the Ampersand React library.